-For 85 years, the East Bay Regional Park District has led the charge in creating and fostering a forward-looking agency.
+Since 1934, the East Bay Regional Park District has led the charge in creating and fostering a forward-looking agency.
 The Park District has provided strong governance and essential services with a focus on relevance, transparency, innovation, efficiency, and inclusion.
 Our steadfast advocacy for park-friendly legislation and success in collaborating across agencies, community organizations, and businesses to leverage our collective resources and knowledge has enhanced the quality of life for residents in the East Bay.

 Through the decades, our long-standing priority has been to keep our parks, shorelines, lakes, and trails safe and well-maintained.
 More recently, to mitigate the impacts of a changing climate, our integrated adaptive management has included wildfire hazard reduction practices, lake water and algae monitoring, wetland restoration, and expansion of our network of paved trails connecting users to transit hubs, schools, and work sites.